tracim/tracim/backend/doc/setting.md

 To enable the reply by email feature, you first need to activate the API key authentication mechanism (see section Activating API Key Authentification),

+## Adapt Email Notification Feature

+To use this feature, you need working email notifications (see section Enabling the Mail Notification Feature)

+#### Multiple email address notification
+For best support, it is better to use one email address per id, like:

+    email.notification.from.email = test_user+{user_id}@supersmtpserver.ndd
+    email.notification.reply_to.email = test_user+{content_id}@supersmtpserver.ndd
+    email.notification.references.email = test_user+{content_id}@supersmtpserver.ndd

+This configuration should work out of the box on some providers since they already support "+" subaddressing, and provide the best compatibility.
+As an alternative, you can also set a wildcard alias for your provided email, for example:

+    tracim.content.{content_id}@supersmtpserver.ndd -> tracim.notification@supersmtpserver.ndd

+with a configuration like that:

+    email.notification.from.email = tracim.notification@supersmtpserver.ndd
+    email.notification.reply_to.email = tracim.content.{content_id}@supersmtpserver.ndd
+    email.notification.references.email = tracim.content.{content_id}@supersmtpserver.ndd

+#### One email address notification

+if you can't provide a wildcard and can't support subadressing and want a reply-to feature with only one named email address, as a last resort, you can set the References Header.

+However, be aware that support across email clients is not great.
+Some email clients (like Sogo) do not properly return the References Header in mail replies, which breaks threading behavior, and also breaks the reply-to feature.
+Emails from these clients are retrieved but can't be correctly associated to one item.

+You can do this with a configuration like that:

+    email.notification.from.email = tracim.notification@supersmtpserver.ndd
+    email.notification.reply_to.email = tracim.notification@supersmtpserver.ndd
+    # References headers doesn't have to be a true email address.
+    email.notification.references.email = tracim.content.{content_id}@supersmtpserver.ndd

+### Install Email Feature

 to activate reply by email, the smallest config is as follows:

     # Email reply configuration